Origin-Byte/nft-protocol/gutenberg/README.md

 1. `$ cargo build` to build the gutenberg
 2. `$ cargo run` to run the gutenberg and build the move module
-3. `./bin/publish.sh` to publish the modules on localnet or devnet // TODO
+3. `./bin/publish.sh` to publish the modules on localnet or devnet

 # Gutenberg